HandsOnDataViz/book/docs/HandsOnDataViz.md

 <iframe src="https://public.tableau.com/views/InternetAccessbyCountry/Sheet1?:showVizHome=no&amp;:embed=true" width="100%" height="500px">
 </iframe>
 <p class="caption">
-Figure 38: Internet Access by Country, 1995–2018.
+Figure 50: Internet Access by Country, 1995–2018.
 </p>

-We assume that you have Tableau installed (if not, see previous tutorial, [Create XY Scatter Chart with Tableau Public](scatter-chart-tableau.html)).
+We assume that you have Tableau installed.
+If not, see the previous tutorial, [Create XY Scatter Chart with Tableau Public](scatter-chart-tableau.html).

 ### Connect Text File and Build a Line Chart